adafruit/2.8-TFT-Breakout-PCB/README.md

 Add some jazz & pizazz to your project with a color touchscreen LCD.
 This TFT display is big (2.8" diagonal) bright (4 white-LED backlight) and colorful!
 240x320 pixels with individual RGB pixel control, this has way more resolution than a black and white 128x64 display.
 As a bonus, this display has a resistive touchscreen attached to it already, so you can detect finger presses anywhere on the screen.

-The ILI9325 screen has been discontinued, but the 2.8" ILI341 touchscreen breakout is nearly identical which as both 8-bit and SPI interface modes as well as a MicroSD card socket all in the same form factor!
+The ILI9325 screen has been discontinued, but the 2.8" ILI341 touchscreen breakout is nearly identical, having both an 8-bit and a SPI interface mode as well as a MicroSD card socket, all in the same form factor!

 Adafruit 2.8" 18-bit color TFT LCD displays with microSD card breakout